Pachyballus

 Pachyballus is a genus of jumping spiders that was first described by Eugène Louis Simon in 1900.
 While most are found in Africa and nearby regions, one species is endemic to New Caledonia.
 The name is a combination of the Ancient Greek παχύς ("pachys"), meaning "thick", and the salticid genus Ballus.

 Pachyballus rotundus was transferred to its own genus Planiemen in 2007 and Pachyballus oyo was transferred to Peplometus in 2020.

+Distribution

+Pachyballus are found only in Africa, with the exception of P. gambeyi, which is endemic to New Caledonia.